Western Canadian Hockey League Constitution

 Players who sign their first contract at age 18-21 are required to sign three-year entry level contracts; players age 22-23 will be required to sign two-year deals; and players age 24 or older will be required to sign a one-year Entry Level contract.

 In rare occasions, a player will go undrafted until he’s past the age of 21 and then he will get drafted by a NHL team.
-If that happens and a team has already signed him as a UFA prospect, he will be immediately released at no cost to the team and will be reserved for selection in the Entry Draft, whichever one he was taken in in the NHL.
+If that happens and a team has already signed him, he will be immediately released at no cost to the team and will be reserved for selection in the respective entry draft.

 Any prospect that has played 30 or more NHL games (including playoff games) must be created by the end of the current WCHL season in play or be allowed to walk as a UFA.
 Additionally, any prospect who turns 25 will be made a UFA if not signed by the end of the current WCHL season in which he turned 25.
 The same date used to determine when a player is UFA as outlined under ‘Free Agency’ will be used to determine when a player is 25.
 Any prospect that turns 25 but has spent his entire career to that point since being drafted in Europe, or who was never created while in North America and has since returned to Europe, cannot be signed or created and will be released at the end of the WCHL season in which he turns 25.